MarcusAfolabi/novaji_test/README.md

-# Project Name
+# Novajii Ecommerce App

-Project Name is a Laravel application for managing an ecommerce system.
+Novajii is a Laravel application for managing an ecommerce system.

 ## Prerequisites